 Don’t want your inbox clogged with emails from all those stores?
 Set up a separate email just for deals.
 Check it when you’re ready to shop.

-Does this person love to cook?
-Are they into prepping?
-Are they avid readers?
-What things come to mind when you think of this person?
+What things come to mind immediately when you think of this person?
 Write down a couple of things they are well known for.

 Buy Multiples When You Can

 We don’t always have to strain your brain to come up with the perfect gift.